tomhazledine/audio/index.md

 To work, this `range` element must trigger the `sliderScrub()` function on input change, and must pass the value of the input (`this.value`) and the target audio file's index number.

 The position information is calculated as a percentage of the audio file's play-time, so set the input's `min` and `max` values to `0` and `100` respectively.

+<div class="divider" id="contrib"></div>

+## Contribute

+This started out as a "scratch your own itch" tool for a specific project.
+I'm open-sourcing it in the hope it might prove useful to others too.
+There are *a few* audio player tools/plugins out there, but most have too many features for my needs.
+I like simplicity, and I like any JS I add to my sites to be as lean as possible.

+I'm hoping SFAP can be of use to as many people as possible.
+If you have an improvement or bug-fix or new feature, get in touch!
+Make a pull request on the [SFAP Github repo](https://github.com/tomhazledine/stylefreeaudio).
+I'm just getting started with "open source", so I'd be very glad of any help or suggestions or advice.

 {% include audioData.html %}